-'''

-CM 316 Multimedia & Public Communication (Spring) 3 hrs.
+CM 316 Multimedia & Public Communication (Spring)

-'''

 A study and application of multimedia-based presentations which focus on career-related situations.
 Emphasis is placed on both individual and group multimedia presentations.
 Students will integrate presentation software with video, sound, and graphics.
-Prerequisite: CM 130.
+Prerequisite: CM 130 and Junior or Senior standing.

-'''

-CM 317 Professional Interviewing (Fall, even years) 3 hrs.
+CM 317 Professional Interviewing (Fall, even years)

-'''